Domek97/Console-Based-Chat-Server-Client/README.txt

 motd- Contains MOTD for users to access.
 Is not ever edited inside the program users- contains user data for logging in.
 Is not ever edited inside the program

-Methods: (All methods are accessed by the client) Server.class
+Methods: (All methods are accessed by the client and carried out by the server) Server.class

 -get_message: prints the next motd in the list to the user and prepares the next mods to be accessed.
 	usage: NA

 -login: logs the user in by checking to see if their credentials match any user in the file users.txt and will print an error if they are already logged in.
-	usage: LOGIN username password
+	usage: NA

 -logout: logs the user out if they are logged in and prints an error if they are not logged in
 	usage: NA